Literacy and English

-Difficulties with Literacy development occur when a correct scope and sequence is not used so that gaps in understanding do not occur.
-If a child struggles, it’s a tutor’s role to assess areas of need and correct missed understanding to create confidence and enjoyment in the process rather than learned helplessness.
+At this state, the correct scope and sequence of learning is essential.
+A tutor can assess areas of need and correct missed understanding to create confidence and enjoyment in the process, rather than learned helplessness.

 Literacy – Primary – Years 3-6

-Primary Literacy begins to focus on a more integrated language approach where students are able to see clear links between all areas of Literacy i.e. reading, comprehension, writing, spelling, grammar and verbal communication.
-They begin to discover reading for pleasure and writing with a clear purpose as they engage in a variety of Literacy tasks
+Primary Literacy begins to focus on a more integrated language approach.
+Students begin to see clear links between reading, comprehension, writing, spelling, grammar and verbal communication.
+They discover reading for pleasure and writing with a clear purpose.

 Correct foundational understandings are essential in these earlier years.
-The need to return to the basics is often recognised and the tutor’s role is to revise previously learned concepts and to integrate them into their lessons.
+Your tutor will revisit and revise previously learned concepts and integrate them into their lessons.